String theory in twistor space and minimal tension holography: Introduction

 that are the purely (anti-)holomorphic incidence relations that have appeared widely in the $k=1$ string literature \cite{Dei:2020zui,Knighton:2020kuh,Knighton:2023mhq,Bhat:2021dez}.

 The constructions in \S\ref{sec:twistor_sigma_model} and \S\ref{sec:euclidean_AdS3} give the matter sector of the $k=1$ string and some, but not all, of the constraints that define the full theory.
 In \S\ref{sec:PBGS}, we begin to address the issue of understanding where the additional constraints come from.
 The constraint $\mathcal{Q}=0$ from \eqref{eq:hybrid_BRST} is of particular interest, along with the role of the additional ghost $\rho $ and the topologically twisted $\mathcal{M}_4$ sector.
 It has been suspected that there is a way of formulating the $k=1$ string with some form of (possibly twisted) ${\cal N}=2$ worldsheet supersymmetry \cite{Gaberdiel:2021qbb,Gaberdiel:2021jrv}.
 In this section, we show how this may come about.
 The left-moving sector of the $k=1$ string is written in terms of homogeneous coordinates $(\omega,\lambda)$, which transform linearly under $SL(2)$.
-There is also a scaling symmetry that preserves the ratio $\gamma:=\omega_+/\omega_-$, which becomes a holomorphic coordinate when restricted to the boundary.
 A simple illustration of this is the linear transformation of the homogeneous coordinates $(\omega_+,\omega_-)$ on $\C\P^1$ given by